nosas/blog/deep_learning_python/ch3/article.md

 </figure>

 Both samples are arrays of shape `(500, 2)` - meaning there are 500 rows of 2-dimensional data (aka 500 tuples, each containing an x,y).
-Let's stack both class samples into a single array with shape `(1000, 2)`.
+Let's stack both class samples into a single array with the shape `(1000, 2)`.
-Stacking the samples into single array will allow for easier processing later on, such as plotting the data.
+Stacking the samples into a single array will allow for easier processing later on, such as plotting the data.

 ```python
 import matplotlib.pyplot as plt